How to Optimize Latency in Voice Agents

 Voice agents have milliseconds to maintain natural conversation.
 Average metrics fail when p99 breaks that expectation.
 Start with a latency audit.
 Implement percentile monitoring today.

 Ready to see where latency lives in your voice agent pipeline?
-Explore how Hamming meausures and monitors performance bottlenecks.
+Explore how Hamming measures and monitors performance bottlenecks.